 These additions not only include the support for these products and business events in the CDM model but also:

-The CDM pipeline is extensive and more products and events are expected for the remaining of the year, including physical commodities and structured products.
-In addition, architectural changes are being applied to CDM to better support all types of performance-based products such as return/dividend/var/vol/correlation swaps and the simplification of basic structures such as dates are also being defined.
+The CDM pipeline is extensive and more products and events are expected for the remaining of the year, including physical commodities, structured products, and corporate actions.
+In addition, architectural changes are being applied to CDM to better support all types of performance-based products such as return/dividend/variance/volatility/correlation swaps and the simplification of basic structures such as dates are also being defined.

 To be informed of more content like this, subscribe to our blog!